lyricat/code-knack/README.md

 # Code-Knack

-A widget which transforms you code into a runnable editor to run code inline.
+A widget transforms you code into a runnable editor to run code inline.

 - Mobile compatibility
 - Allow to run code in browser or at server(implement yourself)